 Unit 3 examines historical and contemporary Indigenous rights & resistance movements, as well as examples of Indigenous organization, mobilization, and resistance throughout BC’s history.

 First, we need to do a bit of background research to understand where we are now and how far we’ve come in terms of Indigenous rights and resistance movements.

 ACTIVITY 1: Indigenous peoples all across Turtle Island (and BC specifically) have resisted colonial forces since contact.
 Gord Hill’s “500 Years of Reistance” graphic novel provides an accessible overview of many of the Indigenous resistance movements of the last few centuries.
 Take a look through the graphic novel (we have several copies) and choose one particular resistance movement.
 In a paragraph write a quick overview of the conflict.

-ACTIVITY 2: There are a series of developments in the province from the early 1900s onward that set the stage for many of the challenges Indigenous peoples still face today.
+ACTIVITY 2: There are a series of developments in the province from the early 1900s onward that set the stage for many of the Indigenous rights and resistance movements today.
 Locate the following events and organizations in Chapter 8 & 9 of your textbook.
 Take a few quick point form notes (ie 2-3 points) on each:

 Victoria Conference (1911)

 Native Brotherhood of BC

 ACTIVITY 3: A number of significant court cases in the 20th century have shaped the current legal framework for Indigenous-settler relations.
 Fill out the following chart as you learn about these cases: court cases.